In case you haven’t heard, the internet in China is censored.

 Ivacy is a fast VPN for China.

 Like the other VPN providers in this blog, Ivacy has a 30-day money-back guarantee.

 It’s for these reasons that it’s one of the best VPNs for China in 2022.

-StrongVPN is another solid choice if you’re looking for a VPN for China in 2019.
+StrongVPN is another solid choice if you’re looking for a VPN for China this year.

 It offers servers around the world, including cities close to mainland China such as Hong Kong, Singapore and Tokyo.